All Photos by Garrick Ramirez

 #8: Aptos’ Place in History

 The seaside village of Aptos was a popular a vacation destination long before California became a state.
 In addition to trade, Native tribes from the central valley -who today we refer to as Miwoks-trekked to these shores for the same reason you and I do today: great seafood, beautiful beaches, and perfect weather!
-The Aptos History Museum packs a lot of stories like these into a cozy space that’s filled with artifacts and cool old pics including some amazing ones of the SS Palo Alto, the famous cement ship tussled by recent storms.
+The Aptos History Museum packs a lot of stories like these into a cozy space that’s filled with artifacts and cool old pics including some amazing ones of the SS Palo Alto, the famous cement ship tussled by storms.
 It’s immediately adjacent to Aptos Visitor Center, so you can get some good local recs with your history too.

 Piqued for more insight on Santa Cruz history?
 Visit our site which details more fascinating stories like the ones above.